 That could not have happened by itself.
 He thought back to his dream.
 Though the details were dissolved away, there lingered the remembered sense of some motion with a bad "flavour" to it.
 It had involved a sort of billowing of his home's flimsy walls...

 Deciding that he had better have a look outside, he stepped through the main flap, onto the platform edge, and, from the airy perch of his lofty bafract, he looked around and down.

 Residents of the Skimway's upper environs must necessarily have good heads for heights.
 It therefore bothered Lanok not at all that his lines of sight shot down through a quarter-mile of latticed swirls and threaded palaces towards the city floor.
 At half that distance, though, an odd spatter of motionless forms did cause him some unease.
 They had to be bodies, strewn on the Tnoff Skimway, the next big ribbon down from the Choot.

-From an entirely different direction - to one side and slightly above - his attention was diverted by a loud scraping creak.
+From an entirely different direction - to one side and slightly above - his attention was diverted by a scraping creak.
 He gazed about and spotted a goods-pipe that had just begun to collapse.
 Aghast he watched it sag and slither down the side of its adjacent tower.
-Something has shaken and weakened this part of the city.
+He realized: Something has shaken and weakened this part of the city.

 In several other directions crawled dots that were human figures moving with wary slowness.
 Some of Lanok's neighbours could be seen gesticulating on platforms in the middle distance.
 Then he noticed a cloaked climber below, who at that moment looked up at him.
 The man raised an arm in a gesture that certainly meant, stay there, I am coming to see you.